DataDog/hiring-engineers/answers.md

 ## Feature request

-It would be pretty great if the API allowed for:
+It would be neat if the API allowed for:

-- Deleting things like a Monitor, Downtime, Dashboard by generic names rather than id.
+- Deleting things like a Monitor, Downtime, Dashboard by generic names (or tags) in API requests rather than id.
 This would allow for repeated testing of API calls with less clicking.

-- Creating repeat Downtime with a past start date.
+- Allow creating repeat Downtime with a past start date, so it can be scripted easily.
 It is probably possible to script calculation of POSIX time for "7pm next weekday, in local timezone", but it seems unnecessary.

 # Prerequisites - Setup the environment